All Articles/

 • Reapplication: Natural repellents require more frequent reapplication than synthetic options

-For more information on our mosquito control services, visit our Mosquito Control Services page or contact us at 844-955-2447.
+For more information on our services, visit our services page or contact us for a consultation.

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control